carneiroRomulo/fraternity/README.md

 ## Description

-This project was created with the aim of learning more about the technologies below and providing a website for the fraternity of which I was part
+This project was created with the aim of learning more about the technologies below and providing a website for the fraternity of which I was part, you can see it by clicking on this [link](https://fraternity.vercel.app/)

 ---